nasa/cumulus/packages/api/config/README.md

 ## Api Endpoints

-The lambda functions and the api endpoints used by AWS ApiGateway service are stored in `api_default.yml` and `api_v1.yaml`.
-Each file represents a version of cumulus-api.
+The lambda functions and the api endpoints used by AWS ApiGateway service are stored in `api.yaml`.

 ## Api Distribution App